U.S. economy's hot vax summer ends in cool COVID fall as Delta rises - Up News Info

 Labor Day weekend, the traditional end of the U.S. summer season, was pegged as the moment when the economy would finally transition out of the pandemic slump, with private sector jobs and wages replacing unemployment benefits.

-Instead, the summer is closing with rising COVID-19 case counts https://tmsnrt.rs/3taRlxN, hospitals bulging with patients and dark predictions.
-The University of Washington’s Institute for Health Metrics and Evaluation projects that between now and Dec.
+Instead, the summer is closing with rising COVID-19 case counts https://tmsnrt.rs/3taRlxN, hospitals bulging with patients, a sharp slowdown https://www.reuters.com/world/us/us-job-growth-slows-sharply-aug ust-unemployment-rate-falls-52-2021-09-03 in jobs and dark predictions.
+Most startling – the University of Washington’s Institute for Health Metrics and Evaluation projects that between now and Dec.
 1 there will be 100,000 COVID deaths, more than in the same period last year, when a wave of winter infections took hold and vaccines were not yet available.

 Advertisement